 “The Tempesssst Obeysssss.”
 The clear ring shattered as the voice hissed out.
 A gust of wind burst forth and encircled him.

-Kaidus brought forth his hand, and a large incision appeared on his palm.
+Kaidus brought forth his hand and a large cut appeared on his palm.
 With a thought, his blood flowed out and the tempest greedily sucked it up.
 The gale calmed down and merged together, forming a cloak around him—dyed red with his own blood—and concealing him in the darkness.

 Illuminated by the moonlight, a blotch of dark red shot out of Ferrent and vanished into the night sky.